AlexTLDR/raffle/README.md

-Created this to use for Stuttgart Gophers Meetup *Go Meetup #2 - Testing and fuzzing*
+Created this to use for Stuttgart Gophers Meetup *raffles*

 Form to be used -> https://forms.gle/ccAGXmDeteWcV6j38